Essential health benefits (EHBs)

 6. Prescription drugs

-· Must cover the greater of either one drug in every United States Pharmacopeia (USP) category and class, or the same number of prescription drugs in each category and class as the EHB -benchmark plan
+Must cover the greater of either one drug in every United States Pharmacopeia (USP) category and class, or the same number of prescription drugs in each category and class as

-· Must have procedures in place that allow a member to request clinically appropriate drugs not covered by the health plan
+Must have procedures in place that allow a member to request clinically appropriate drugs not covered by the health plan

-· Does not require coverage of all drugs in protected classes as defined in Medicare Part D
+Does not require coverage of all drugs in protected classes

 7. Rehabilitative and habilitative services and devices

-· The final rule allows states with benchmark plans that do not include coverage for habilitative services to determine which services are included in that category.
+The final rule allows states with benchmark plans that do not include coverage for habilitative services to

-· States that decline to specify habilitative services are required to either provide parity by covering habilitative services benefits that are similar in scope, amount and duration to benefits covered for rehabilitative services, or is determined by the issuer and reported to HHS.
+States that decline to specify habilitative services are required to either provide parity by covering habilitative services benefits that are similar in scope, amount and duration to benefits covered for rehabilitative services, or is determined by the issuer and reported to HHS.

 8. Laboratory services

-9. Preventive and wellness services and chronic disease management
+9. Preventive and wellness services and chronic disease management10.
+Pediatric services, including oral and vision care

-· Pediatric services means services for individuals under the age of 19
+Pediatric services means services for individuals under the age of 19

-· Benchmark plans that do not provide coverage for pediatric oral and vision services are required to cover these services from one of the following:
+Benchmark plans that do not provide coverage for pediatric oral and vision services are required to cover these services from one of the following:

-· The Federal Employees Dental and Vision Insurance Program (FEDVIP) with the largest enrollment (CHIP)
+The Federal Employees Dental and Vision Insurance Program (FEDVIP) with the largest enrollment (CHIP)

 Large group and self-funded (ASO) health plans do not need to offer all 10 categories of essential health benefits, or meet actuarial value requirements that non-grandfathered small group and individual policies have to meet.
 The rule is still important to large group and self-funded (ASO) plans because they are subject to many rules tied to EHBs such as:

-· EHBs covered by a large group or self-funded (ASO) plan cannot have annual or lifetime dollar limits
+The out-of-pocket maximum applies to EHBs· EHBs covered by a large group or self-funded (ASO) plan cannot have annual or lifetime dollar limits

 Credit Anthem Blue Cross Blue Shield for content